-Welcome to the Cambridge School of Dallas webpage.
 Cambridge is about intensive discipleship, strategic influence, traditional education, and intellectual preparation; our goal is to graduate students who are able and willing to be an antidote to cultural decline and spiritual drift.
-Cambridge’s goal is summed up in our mission statement: Academic Discipleship – fostering a love of learning with a passion for Jesus Christ.
+Cambridge’s goal is summed up in our mission statement: Academic Discipleship: Fostering a Love of Learning with a Passion for Jesus Christ.

 What does this mean and how do we accomplish this kind of Academic Discipleship?
 First, we seek to fulfill the greatest commandment to love the Lord our God with all our heart and with all our soul and with all our mind and with all our strength(Matt 22:37, Mark 12:30, Luke 10:27).
 Next, as a college preparatory school, we hold high academic standards and train students to think more deeply for themselves.
 Third, classical education places a high priority on the pursuit of truth in all areas of study.
 It includes an integrated study of language (both English and Latin), literature, philosophy, history, science and rhetoric.
 Lastly, our greatest goal is to be a Christian institution in far more than name and motto.
 Cambridge’s classical, Christian, college prep education nurtures a lifelong passion for truth, maturity, and holiness and seeks to produce able minded, Christ-honoring citizens.

 At the Cambridge School of Dallas students are taught mastery of basic concepts and skills that lead to Upper School success within the context of a traditional Christ-centered education.
 Students do more than learn facts from textbooks; they learn to respect and enjoy knowledge and to be humble and wise in their pursuit of it.
 Students learn by example to stand for truth.
 Parents can have confidence that their child is being prepared for future academic success.
 Our faculty strives to make sure every student is doing their best and reaching their full potential.